-Looking a little dull?
-You could try tricks like scrubbing your skin with exfoliants, or put a higher watt bulb above the bathroom mirror to brighten your complexion.
-But, your skin will never fully radiate and glow like healthy, youthful-looking skin if you’re not eating well.
+Is your skin looking a little dull?
+You could try tricks like scrubbing your skin with exfoliants or put a higher watt bulb above the bathroom mirror to brighten your complexion.
+But, your skin will never fully radiate and glow like healthy, youthful-looking skin if you're not eating well.
+Here we'll tell you the top foods that help brighten your skin.

-The skin can be divided into three layers: epidermis, dermis and hyperdermis.
+The skin can be divided into three layers: epidermis, dermis, and hypodermis.

 *Exfoliating – removing too much of your epidermis can expose your very sensitive dermis, be careful not to exfoliate too often or with abrasive materials/cleansers.